gridfw/i18n/README.md

 	* default: String - Contains default local to use when no one is selected
 	* locals: String or list of Strings - GLOB path format to load all locals (will load only useful ones to memory depending on use)
 	* setLangParam: String - name of query param that will be used to change language, @default: 'set-lang', Example: "?set-lang=en"
-	* ctxLang: function - see "Define local" section bellow
+	* ctxLocal: function - see "Define local" section bellow

 	* session: string or object - see session management bellow
 	* cache: boolean - when true, use cache to optimize memory, load only required i18n files. load all otherwise @default: true